 Parenting and youth development expert Dr. Deborah Gilboa says Gomez isn't wrong.

 "One of the ways that celebrities can help us the most is that, like most middle schoolers and high schoolers, they’ve seen the darkest side of social media," she said.
 "Celebrities in this realm get bullied just like marginalized kids do.
 They are absolutely spot on when they talk about how damaging that can be and how helpless and overwhelmed a person in that situation feels."

-"We know that over 90% of teens on social media say that they have experienced cyber bullying, as a victim, as a perpetrator, as someone who watches it go by and doesn’t know how to stand up and say ‘hey that’s not okay,’" she added.
+"We know that over 90% of teens on social media say that they have experienced cyberbullying, as a victim, as a perpetrator, as someone who watches it go by and doesn’t know how to stand up and say, 'Hey that’s not OK,’" she added.